ProjectEvergreen/www.greenwoodjs.dev/CONTRIBUTING.md

 1. **[Mock Data Requests](https://www.greenwood.dev/guides/ecosystem/web-test-runner/#content-as-data)**

-   If using Greenwood's Content as Data feature, mocking `fetch` with mock data is necessary.
+   If using one of Greenwood's Content as Data [Client APIs](/docs/content-as-data/data-client/), mocking `fetch` with mock data is necessary.

 #### Examples